imacrayon/alpine-ajax/docs/reference.md

 <script x-init="$dispatch('comment_added')"></script>
 ```

-Combining `x-load` with events sent from the server provides a powerful pattern you can use to control dependencies and interactions between desparate parts of your interface.
+Combining `x-load` with events sent from the server provides a powerful pattern you can use to control dependencies and interactions between desperate parts of your interface.
 Instead of updating multiple pieces of a complex page in a singe request, include a single event `script` in any server response and elements on the page will handle updating their own content independently.